alvarotrigo/fullPage.js/README.md

 https://cdnjs.com/libraries/fullPage.js

 ###Required HTML structure
+Start your HTML document with the compulsory [HTML DOCTYPE declaration](http://www.corelangs.com/html/introduction/doctype.html) on the 1st line of your HTML code.
+You might have troubles with sections heights otherwise.
+The examples provided use HTML 5 doctype `<!DOCTYPE html>`.

 Each section will be defined with an element containing the `section` class.
 The active section by default will be the first section, which is taken as the home page.